Counting the cost: Woman missing, bridge washed out and students trapped in wild West Coast weather

 Power is cut off to South Westland south of Bullock Creek, and South Westland Area School at Harihari will remain closed this morning.

-A severe weather warning remains in place for parts of south and central New Zealand today.
+A severe weather warning remained in place for parts of south and central New Zealand today as a front moved across the South Island, reaching the lower North Island this morning.

-MetService meteorologist Nick Zachar said some weather stations had recorded over half a metre of rain in the past 24 hours.
+MetService meteorologist Nick Zachar said some weather stations on the West Coast had recorded over half a metre of rain in the past 24 hours.

 Ivory Glacier on the West Coast topped the charts at 550mm, while many other areas in the ranges received similar amounts.
 That is more rain than Auckland has had in the past four months.